neurobooth/triton/README.md

 ## Installing/Updating Python Libraries
 **This step is only necessary if updating the Python libraries or for first-time setup of a new project.**

+For this project, you can log into the cluster `cd /space/drwho/3/neurobooth/applications/triton_server/`,  then run `./install_python_libs.sh`.
+The below section explains some of what is going on in this script.

+**After updating the libraries, you should check the new `Pipfile` and `Pipfile.lock` files into your code repository.**

+### Manual Installation / Explanation
 The Python libraries needed by the image are specified in the project's `Pipfile`.
 To generate a new `Pipfile` on the cluster, first `cd` to your project directory (e.g., `/space/drwho/3/neurobooth/applications/triton_server`) and run the following command (modifying the package list as necessary):
 ```bash
 HARG=$(pwd)  # Store the absolute path to your current directory
 singularity exec -H $HARG /space/neo/4/sif/python_3.10.sif pipenv install \